xlanex6/nhost-nuxt3-plugin/README.md

     const { customers } = await $fetch('/api/customers')
   }
 ```
-Be careful, if you want to call this route on SSR, please read this [section](https://v3.nuxtjs.org/getting-started/data-fetching/#isomorphic-fetch-and-fetch), you must send your browser cookies including your supabase token.
+Be careful, if you want to call this route on SSR, please read this [section](https://v3.nuxtjs.org/getting-started/data-fetching/#isomorphic-fetch-and-fetch), you must send your browser cookies including your nhost token.
 ```
 const { data: { customers }} = await useFetch('/api/customers', {
   headers: useRequestHeaders(['cookie'])